iljamak/co2_measuring/README.md

-# Project Title: CO2 Measurement Analysis with Raspberry Pi
+# CO2 Measurement Analysis with Raspberry Pi

 ## Introduction
 This project is a comprehensive guide and toolkit for measuring CO2 levels using a Raspberry Pi equipped with an SCD30 sensor.
 It includes scripts for data collection and analysis, as well as notebooks for visualizing the data.